Last updated: ET

 Tensions on the Korean Peninsula

 There have been cases of foreigners developing friendships or romantic relationships over the Internet and becoming entangled in financial issues in Russia.
-Remain vigilant and be aware that Global Affairs Canada cannot help you recover lost funds or property in such cases.
+Remain vigilant and be aware that we can’t help you recover lost funds or property in such cases.

 Only exchange money at major banks.
 Foreigners have been scammed in the past when exchanging money on the street.